 Replace or Repair

 - Expansion Valves: Too much refrigerant causes your evaporator to get too cold whereas too little refrigerant would result in inadequate cooling.
 The expansion valve is a complex valve that regulates refrigerant flow.
 This process of metering the refrigerant adjusts the flow according to the temperature of the refrigerant in the evaporator coil.
-Talk to one of the pro mechanics at B Towne Auto Service, as this part can be replaced on its own and does not require the entire replacement of the AC assembly.
+Talk to one of the pro mechanics at B Towne Automotive Services LLC, as this part can be replaced on its own and does not require the entire replacement of the AC assembly.

 - Orifice Tubes: Unlike the expansion valve, the orifice tube is a simple fixed device with no moving parts.
 It therefore cannot vary the flow of refrigerant into the evaporator, but rather causes a permanent restriction in the system.
 However, like the expansion valve the orifice tube regulates refrigerant flow through the system and filters debris which may come through in its screen.
 Often fixing a "bad orifice tube" requires replacing the entire evaporator assembly.